By Jim Fay

 One by one, start experimenting with additional Love and Logic techniques.

-Call the Love and Logic Institute at 800-338-4065, and ask for a copy of the Creating Your School's Core Beliefs worksheet.
-There is no charge for this.
+Download the Creating Your School's Core Beliefs worksheet, compliments of Love and Logic.
 Choose between five and seven of these principles to guide your disciplinary decisions.
 Feel free to modify or add principles as long as each is consistent with Love and Logic.

 In your classroom, post a list of expectations, describing how you will run your classroom.
 When developing this list, be certain that you can actually enforce these expectations.
 In other words, avoid making threats that you cannot back-up, such as "Keep your hands to yourself" or "Be quiet when I'm teaching."
 Use what we term "Enforceable Statements" to set these Love and Logic limits and expectations in your classroom.